perladvent/perldotcom/content/article/why-should-you-join-cpan-prc.md

 One reason is that this year might be your [last chance!](http://neilb.org/2018/01/01/cpan-prc-2018.html) It may [evolve](http://neilb.org/2018/01/06/what-after-prc.html), but this will most likely be the **last year** you can get a CPAN module assignment.

 I joined this challenge [in 2015](https://kyzn.org/2015-01-17-cpan-pr-challenge-012015.html) when I was still at college.
 It motivated me to read other people's code, even though I had a hard time understanding it.
 It also taught me a lot about the Open Source ecosystem.
 I did 4 assignments in 2015, another 4 in 2016, and doubled to 8 in 2017.
-I am also part of [Team-ZipRecruiter](https://github.com/ziprecruiter), which has been completing assignments since April 2017.
+I am also part of [Team-ZipRecruiter](https://github.com/ziprecruiter), which has been participating since April 2017.
 It really is fun!

 If you are looking for more reasons, here are few: